tdunning/t-digest/README.md

 Continuous Integration
 =================

-The t-digest project makes use of Travis integration with github for testing whenever a change is made.
+The t-digest project makes use of Travis integration with Github for testing whenever a change is made.

 You can see the reports at: